Midge Costin

-Midge Costin was a Hollywood sound designer on action movies in the 1990s.
+Midge Costin is a retired Hollywood sound designer on action movies in the 1990s.
 She is now a professor in the School of Cinematic Arts at the University of Southern California.

 Education

 Costin is originally from Massachusetts, and studied for her degree in art history at Smith College in the state.
 In 1982, she gained a masters in cinema production at the USC School for Cinematic Arts.

 Hollywood career

 Costin's first professional job in Hollywood was on Ridley Scott's Days of Thunder.
 She "had the bad guys' car," doing the sound effects for any car challenging Tom Cruise.
 At that time there were few women cutting sound effects in Hollywood and the work led to a career in loud action-adventure movies.
 Other credits include Cry-Baby (1990), Dead Again (1991), Crimson Tide (1995), The Rock (1996) and Armageddon (1998).
 She has been nominated several times for Golden Reel Awards from the Motion Picture Sound Editors and Crimson Tide won for Best Feature Film Sound Editing.